 Once you start letting your clients or other freelancers dictate the terms of your business, you’re headed for the floor.
 Through your training and your experience, you know what to charge, how long things take, why clients choose you and why you are in the business in the first instance.
 This is knowledge others don’t share, understand or even care about.
 Therefore only you know what works for you.

-Whether they want you to work for a discount or free, or you’re so focussed on your competitor’s you’ve started doing what they do instead of what is right for you, you are giving the other person control of your business.
+Whether they want you to complete freelance jobs for a discount or free, or you’re so focussed on your competitor’s you’ve started doing what they do instead of what is right for you, you are giving the other person control of your business.